 If your PPC agency doesn’t have you working with a single, core agent, you may want to ask a few questions to get a better sense of what’s happening.
 Do they have an unusual in-house strategy, or are they having trouble with employee retention?
 Do they think it doesn’t make a difference?
 You can also request that they place you with a single representative, but if that’s not their standard practice already, you’re probably better off going elsewhere.
 It just doesn’t bode well.

-Did you pick your PPC agency based on their portfolio of appealing ads?
-That’s a great starting point – it certainly indicates that they can do high-quality work – but it’s not enough if they’re not actually showing you your brand’s ads before they launch them.
+Did you pick your PPC agency based on their portfolio of appealing PPC ads/ads or optimized images?
+That’s a great starting point – it certainly indicates that they can do high-quality work – but it’s not enough if they’re not actually showing you your brand’s own ads before they launch them.
 Obvious, right?
-It should be, but many entrepreneurs have been duped by PPC agencies who tell them that their ad is similar to another ad product; the client, not wanting to be pushy, walks away with their own notion of their brand’s ad, and meanwhile the agency may not have done any work at all.
+It should be, but many entrepreneurs have been duped by PPC agencies who tell them that their ad is similar to another ad product, which is called ad copy; the client, not wanting to be pushy, walks away with their own notion of their brand’s ad, and meanwhile the agency may not have done any work at all.

-Your PPC agency should be giving you the final say on all your ads, so if you’ve supposedly got a campaign running and you haven’t seen your ads, ask to see them right away.
-Odds are good that if your agency isn’t showing you your ads before launching them that they either don’t exist or they’re extremely low quality.
+Your PPC agency should be giving you the final say on all your paid ads, so if you’ve supposedly got a campaign running and you haven’t seen your ads, ask to see them right away.
+Odds are good that if your agency isn’t showing you your PPC ads before launching them that they either don’t exist or they’re extremely low quality for online visibility.
 Great PPC agencies are proud of their work and they want you to see it.
 Anything less should raise concerns.

 At PPC.co, we’re committed to ensuring that your ads are reaching the right audience and we know that most agencies just don’t deliver that.
 Starting from our understanding that website conversions often top out at 2%, we emphasize PPC marketing that pairs first contacts with retargeting efforts to ensure that your brand remains a top-of-mind solution for past visitors.
 A non-converting visitor is often just someone who hasn’t seen the right content yet, and we want to help you make those connections.

 What else makes our PPC Management program stand out?
-With dual Google Ads and Google Analytics certifications, we have a deep understanding of the systems that get your ads seen and can use tracking data to its fullest potential.
+With dual Google Ads and Google Analytics certifications, we have a deep understanding of the systems & AdWords account that get your ads seen and can use tracking data to its fullest potential of web traffic.
 In fact, that’s why we start every client engagement with a full PPC audit, because even when we’re not leading the campaigns, our skilled professionals can quickly see what’s working and what’s falling short in your current campaigns.
 From the start, we put our expertise to work for you.

 If your PPC agency has exhibited any of the above warning signs, you can’t afford to wait around for progress.
-It’s time to fire them and move on – to PPC.co.
+It’s time for the protection of business and moves on – to PPC.co.
 Contact us today to learn more about our PPC Management Services and say goodbye to wasted ad spend and rock bottom conversions.
 Once you’ve seen the difference a top PPC agency can make in your campaigns, you’ll never believe you let anyone else handle your PPC needs.